NOAA-GFDL/fre-workflows/for-developers.md

 #### terminal UTF-encoding errors <a name="utfencodeerrors"></a>

 An annoyance that sometimes pops up, preventung the submission of a workflow.
 There are two work arounds- one is putting `LANG=C.UTF-8` in front of any shell calls that spawn the error.
-Another is to again, to edit your login/profile script as above, defining `LANG` at login time:
+Another is, again, to edit your login/profile script as above, defining `LANG` at login time:
 ```
 ## note, this for bash